liuyonglaiCQUT/SIEVE-KGC/README.md

 Small deviations can arise from stochastic optimization and software/hardware differences.
 Large discrepancies should first be checked against data preprocessing, checkpoint selection, filtered evaluation, and the validation-selected fusion weight.

-## Reproducibility checklist

-- Use the exact dataset split and textual descriptions stated in the paper.
-- Keep `bert-base-uncased` fixed across compared text-based methods.
-- Select checkpoints and hyperparameters using validation data only.
-- Use filtered full-entity ranking for final evaluation.
-- Set and report the random seed.
-- Record the complete command, Git commit, package versions, GPU model, and output log.
-- For inductive evaluation, keep target query labels outside the support/evidence graph.
-- For Wikidata5M-Trans, use the verified streaming implementation rather than the compact placeholder.

 ## Citation

-The citation will be added after the paper receives verifiable public bibliographic metadata.
-Please do not create or circulate a fictitious journal citation for a manuscript that has not yet been published.

-## Acknowledgements

-This work was supported by the Major Project of the Science and Technology Research Program of Chongqing Municipal Education Commission (Grant No. KJZD-M202400901).

 ## License

-Add a `LICENSE` file before public release and state the selected license here.
-The license for this code does not override the licenses of BERT, the benchmark datasets, or other third-party resources.